ionsper/SafeVault/README.md

 ## Run (development)

-Open PowerShell in the project root (the folder that contains `14.
-SafeVault.csproj`) and run:
+Open PowerShell in the project root (the folder that contains `SafeVault.csproj`) and run:

 ```powershell
 dotnet restore; dotnet run